The Steve Jobs School Of Making A Great App

 And we know how that turned out.

 Having a clear vision is the seed that can grow into something lush that can thrive for a long time.
 You don’t need to undergo a series of epiphanies in order to have a clear vision.
 Often, a clear vision is tied with your passion.
-When you are in tuned with your passion, it is a lot easier to envision your goal.
+When you are in tune with your passion, it is a lot easier to envision your goal.

 What motivates you to build an app?
 What is your end goal?
 Are you in the business to make a fun app that earns $50,000 every single day?
-Or do you want to dedicate your talents into creating apps that can help people save time or money?
+Or do you want to dedicate your talents to creating apps that can help people save time or money?

 #2: Focus.
 Focus.
 Focus.

-When he regained his position as CEO, Steve Jobs immediately cancelled tons of projects that Apple was working on (except projects related to the iPad, iPhone, iPod, and MAC).
+When he regained his position as CEO, Steve Jobs immediately canceled tons of projects that Apple was working on (except projects related to the iPad, iPhone, iPod, and MAC).
 He said, “Innovation is saying no to 1,000 things.”

 Focus is crucial—most especially in the initial stages of developing an app.
 When you are focused on one project, you can pay more attention and address the most important elements.
+For example, if you are focused on creating a healthcare app, you need to strictly identify what type of problem you are going to solve, decide what type of health app you are going to build, and figure out what functions will best serve users.

 #3: Always aim for excellence.
 Never compromise.